U.S. to remove sanctions from aluminum giant Rusal

-(Reuters) - The U.S. Treasury will lift sanctions on the core empire of Russian businessman Oleg Deripaska, including aluminum giant Rusal (0486.HK) and its parent En+ (ENPLq.L), watering down the toughest penalties imposed since Moscow’s 2014 annexation of Crimea.
+(Reuters) - The U.S. Treasury will lift sanctions on the core empire of Russian businessman Oleg Deripaska, including aluminum giant Rusal and its parent En+, watering down the toughest penalties imposed since Moscow’s 2014 annexation of Crimea.

 In April, the U.S. Treasury imposed sanctions on Deripaska, Rusal, En+ and other companies in which he owns stakes, citing “malign activities” by Russia, prompting turmoil in global aluminum markets.